February 14,1944 through June 4,1944

 of “Fortress Europe”.
 General Gavin returned to the regiment as assistant division commander from his temporary assignment to

-Throughout the next few months replacements filled the ranks of the 505th Combat Team.
+Throughout the next few months replacements filled the ranks of the 505th Regimental Combat Team.
+One of them was my father Pfc.Francis X. Schweikert who left the 541st Parachute Infantry, and boarded the Queen Mary in New York leaving on May 30,1944.
+He arrived at Camp Quorn and the 505 Parachute Infantry, company G on the 7th of July.
 A good many of the new replacements went to the 456th Parachute Field Artillery Battalion.
 The Battalion needed to bring itself back up to full stregnth after losing A and B batteries to the 504 Parachute Infantry in Italy.
-Cadre for the reconstituted A and B batteries came from C and D batteries.
-After some intensive training on a gun range near Birmingham, the 456th was qualified by division artillery.
+Cadre for the newly reconstituted A and B batteries came from C and D batteries.
+After some intensive training on a gun range near Birmingham, England, the 456th was qualified by division artillery.

-On March 22, Batcheller was replaced by Lieutenant Colonel
+On March 22, 1944, Lt.
+Colonel Batcheller was replaced by the Executive Officer of the 508th Parachute Infantry, Lieutenant Colonel

 William E. Ekman as commander of the regiment.
 Major Winton

-was transferred to the division and command of the 1st
+was transferred to the Division Headquarters and command of the 1st

 Battalion was given to Major Frederick C. Kellam.